 There is no testing requirement for those who have been fully vaccinated and are not symptomatic.
 Be advised, some sources report that private companies and state/local governments may ask for proof of a negative COVID test in some situations.
 In general, unvaccinated travelers from outside D.C. must get a COVID-19 test no later than three days before visiting–those who test positive must complete a quarantine period.
 There are no exceptions to indoor mask requirements in D.C.
 More information is available at the District of Columbia official site, D.C.
 Health.

-Travel to Florida at your own risk.
-State government in Florida has chosen to politicize a public health emergency and has no statewide travel restrictions.
+Florida has no statewide travel restrictions.
 More information is available at the Florida Department of Public Health.

 Georgia has no statewide travel restrictions related to COVID.
 Get the latest guidance at the Georgia Department of Public Health.

 Travelers entering the state from the U.S. and its territories who have been fully vaccinated in the United States are exempt from quarantine.
 Travelers without a negative COVID-19 test or a U.S. vaccination before departure must quarantine upon arrival.
 More information is available at the Hawaii State Department of Health.